aloysiogl/backup_utils/README.md

 I wanted something personnal to manage my backups and did not find anything that suited me well, so I decided to create this tool.
 Here are the features I want initially:

+TODOs:
+- [ ] Need to save info in the databases and merge info to save on the databases at every important step
 - [ ] Be able to know if a directory has changed, save previous state in metadata file
 - [ ] Set up a master drive and slave drives for each folder I want to backup, and keep that stored in the backup general metadata.
 - [ ] Store latest backup sync date in backup metadata.